Defined Access Saver - Issue 48

 4 withdrawals made:

 This example assumes one lump sum being deposited at account opening on 1 January, and then a withdrawal of £10 made every month for the next 4 months.
 It is then assumed that no further withdrawals or deposits are made.
-The lower interest rate is only applied after 4 withdrawals have been made.
+The lower interest rate is only applied after the 4th withdrawal has been made.

 Both examples are provided as an illustration only and do not take into account individual customers’ circumstances.

 How do I open and manage my account?

 - You must be aged 18 or over and be a UK resident to open a Sainsbury's Bank savings account.

 - You can open your Defined Access Saver by applying online.

 - You can manage your account via Online Banking or by contacting us.

 - You must invest a minimum of £1 within 60 days of account opening to ensure that your account remains open and that you benefit from the advertised rate of interest.